 Even if your answer is that you probably won’t sue them, you still need to use speaker agreements.
 Even if the contract hasn’t been reviewed by an attorney, it’s still an important form of communication that allows you to establish crystal clear expectations with your speakers.

-Here are important considerations as you create your event speaker agreement:
+Here are important considerations as you create your event speaker contract:

 Dude, where’s my intellectual property?